FREE ONLINE ED ASSESSMENT. Start Here

 Red peppers, green peppers, broccoli and other vegetables

-Many fruit and vegetable juices also contain significant amounts of vitamin C. You can also find vitamin C in most multivitamin supplements.
+Many fruit and vegetable juices also contain plenty of vitamin C. You can also find it in most multivitamin supplements.

 Although research into the effects of vitamin D on sexual performance is limited, some studies have found that vitamin D deficiency is linked to erectile dysfunction.

-However, it’s also worth noting that this study only investigated sexual function and depression symptoms in young men with vitamin D deficiency.
+However, it’s also worth noting that this study only investigated sexual function and depression symptoms in young men with low vitamin D status.

 A meta-analysis from 2020 also found that vitamin D deficiency may be associated with severe forms of erectile dysfunction.

-According to a review published in the European Journal of Clinical Nutrition, around 24 percent of people in the United States have clinically low vitamin D levels.
-Vitamin D deficiency is even more common in Canada and Europe.
+According to a review published in the European Journal of Clinical Nutrition, around 24 percent of people in the United States have low vitamin D levels.
+Low vitamin D levels are even more common in Canada and Europe.

 Your skin produces vitamin D when it’s exposed to sunlight, and it doesn’t take much to maintain healthy levels.
 Most people will be able to produce enough vitamin D to stay healthy with natural sun exposure from going for a daily walk or running errands.